danielbush/js-boilerplates/boilerplate.babel.md

 - @babel/preset-typescript - gives us (optional) typescript via babel
 - Doesn't include postcss - see babel_react.

+## 2020-04-18

+- Added `test/register.js`.
+Backported this from babel-react which is a descendent of this template.
+- Fixed double nyc call.
+Ensure we see nyc stats by importing the boilerplate.js file into the boilerplate.spec.js file so that we can verify it works.
+- `--extensions` for babel/babel-node includes `.tsx` and `.jsx` for completeness.
+  Whilst we're unlikely to use the `x` versions for this template, it flows through to react-babel.
+Also `test/register.js` is already doing this.

 ## 2020-04-16

 - Changes